 Combined with the Corporate Governance and the Remuneration Reports, both the Supplier Code of Conduct and the Dufry Code of Conduct provide detailed insights on how Dufry assumes its responsibility concerning social, ethical and environmental standards and how we put into practice the principles of sustainable development in our day-to-day work.
-Both Codes were updated in 2020 to reflect developments in law, regulation and professional ethics and are available in the sustainability section of our website: www.dufry.com/sustainability-dufry
+Both Codes are regularly assessed to ensure they remain relevant and reflect developments in law, regulation and professional ethics.
+All of them are available in the sustainability section of our website: www.dufry.com/sustainability-dufry.

-We expect all of our suppliers and business partners to comply with the principles included in Dufry Supplier's Code of Conduct, and ultimately to replicate these standards further down their supply chain.
-In 2020, we continued our effort, to proactively share the Code with additional suppliers from all product categories, and have planned a complete re-engagement process with all key suppliers for 2021.
+We expect all of our suppliers and business partners to comply with the principles included in Dufry Supplier's Code of Conduct, and ultimately to replicate these standards further down their own supply chain.
+As explained in page 84 (Customer Focus - Recertification of Supplier Code of Conduct), in 2021 we continued our effort to proactively share the Code with additional suppliers from all product categories, and Dufry will continue to extend the reach to additional suppliers in 2022.